 Perhaps all of this is just a coincidence with no basis in fact.
 That is possible.
 Or rather, all of this aligns because it is simply the TRUTH.
 Again, I will let you decide.
 Either way, all of this is definitely compelling.

-Prayer and meditation are different practices but as I already said, prayer and meditation are two sides of the same coin.
+Prayer and meditation are different practices.
+Nevertheless, as I have already said, prayer and meditation are two sides of the same coin.
 Furthermore, there is a bridge or rather a ridge on this proverbial coin, which brings these two practices together seamlessly for Christians -- more specifically for Catholics.
 That connecting point is the Rosary.
 For you see, the Rosary is both prayer and meditation combined.
 At one time, we are saying prayers out loud, while simultaneously also meditating on God.
 This dual practice occurs in a couple of different ways.
 The first way has to do with the meditative practice of chanting.
 That is, the repetitive nature of the Rosary sort of lulls the Christian worshipper into a more relaxed state, separating themselves from the words they are speaking and thus bringing themselves closer to the meaning of the words they are uttering, by literally feeling their peaceful, loving effects wash over them as they drift away from themselves towards God.
 Another way the Rosary combines prayer and meditation is through the Mysteries of the Rosary.
 There are fifteen mysteries divided into three groups – sorrowful, joyful, and glorious.
 During these mysteries, we are taken through different parts of Jesus’s life via a particular way of saying the rosary, so that we may meditate on what he did for us through prayer.

-As I already noted, the Bible says that the only way to God is through Jesus (John 14:6), so praying to Mary over and over seems misguided.
+As I already noted, the Bible says that the only way to God is through Jesus (John 14:6), so praying to Mary (via the Hail Mary) over and over seems misguided.
 In fact, many Biblical scholars are of the thought that the Rosary is actually the exact opposite of what Jesus teaches.
-For In Matthew's Gospel, Jesus says do not pray in "vain repetitions" (Matthew 6:7), and it is not difficult for one to see how praying fifty plus Hail Mary's in one sitting seems a bit much.
+For In Matthew's Gospel, Jesus says do not pray in "vain repetitions" (Matthew 6:7), and it is not difficult for one to see how praying fifty plus Hail Marys in one sitting seems a bit much.
 Besides my earlier point about how the repetitive nature of the rosary can lull a worshipper into a sense of calm -- which I admit is perfect for meditative purposes -- it is hard to see the value of this kind of rote prayer otherwise.
 Well, that is, unless the worshipper is doing as St. Augustive advised when he said, "Meditate in your heart, that which you utter on your lips."
 However, it would take an uncanny discipline of mind, to be able to completely focus your heart and mind on each word in the Hail Mary on the thirtieth or so time you said it.
 If you are up for that kind of meditative challenge, I wish you well in your endeavor, but that is definitely a highly advanced stage of meditational devotion.
 For our current purposes here, I am simply pointing out the utility, technique, and value of meditation for Christians as it is revealed to us through the Bible.

 The Bible verse “Be still and know that I am God,” means that when we cease the external energy of our bodies for a moment, we can then direct that unused energy internally – through our mind's eye.
 The Biblical evidence to this effect is compelling.
 One thing that is for certain, according to scripture, is that the Temple of God dwells within us, and through Christian meditation, the door to this spiritual realm is opened.
 Intense focus on God is the key to enter.